steaming-hot/steaming-hot/README.md

 # Exploratory Data Analysis

-The file ``./Exploratory Data Analysis`` contains the explanation of the data
+See ``./Exploratory Data Analysis`` for some example Jupyter notebooks examing the data.
+We have done some basic plotting of the time series data, scatter matrix of the continous futures and histograms for the categorical features.

 # Modelling